pandoc-jp/pandoc-doc-ja/users-guide.rst

       body { font-family: "DejaVuSans"; }

 ``--epub-chapter-level=``\ *NUMBER*
-   Specify the header level at which to split the EPUB into separate “chapter” files.
-The default is to split into chapters at level 1 headers.
+   Specify the heading level at which to split the EPUB into separate “chapter” files.
+The default is to split into chapters at level-1 headings.
 This option only affects the internal composition of the EPUB, not the way chapters and sections are displayed to users.
-Some readers may be slow if the chapter files are too large, so for large documents with few level 1 headers, one might want to use a chapter level of 2 or 3.
+Some readers may be slow if the chapter files are too large, so for large documents with few level-1 headings, one might want to use a chapter level of 2 or 3.

 ``--epub-subdirectory=``\ *DIRNAME*